Lil Uzi Vert: Musical style

-Complex called Uzi "one of those names to pay attention to in 2016", and Spin wrote "the 22-year-old has solidified [their] spot as one to watch" with their "signature rapid delivery."
+Woods has been consistently been considered to be avant-garde by critics and journalists.
+Complex called Woods "one of those names to pay attention to in 2016", and Spin wrote "the 22-year-old has solidified [their] spot as one to watch" with their "signature rapid delivery."
 Noisey called them "articularly charismatic", a "natural entertainer" who is "for better or for worse, yanking people into the future."
+Time's Andrew Chow and Cady Lang called them an "unlikely superstar", highlighting that Woods "has rejected convention at every step of [their] young career."

 Lil Uzi Vert's style of rap has been compared to rock music, as well as being labeled with the terms emo rap and punk rap.
 They have also been described as a lo-fi rapper and compared to rapper Lil Wayne.
+Woods has called themself a "big Marilyn Manson fan" and called the band's 1998 album Mechanical Animals their favorite.

+Lil Uzi Vert has been repeatedly characterized by their facial tattoos, facial piercings, eccentric hairstyles and androgynous fashion, imagery built on a melodic approach to trap.

 Influences

 Lil Uzi Vert calls Marilyn Manson their "greatest inspiration".
 They are also a fan of the band Paramore, specifically citing frontwoman Hayley Williams as an influence.
-In an interview with Complex, Lil Uzi Vert cited ASAP Rocky (for whom they featured on "Raf"), Pharrell Williams (with whom they collaborated on "Neon Guts"), Kanye West (with whom they featured on "Watch"), Simple Plan, Young Thug (with whom they collaborated on "Yamborghini Dream", "What's The Move", and "Strawberry Peels"), Wiz Khalifa (with whom they collaborated on "Queso" and "Pull Up"), Lil Wayne (for whom they featured on "Multiple Flows"), and the Ying Yang Twins as influences.
+In an interview with Complex, Lil Uzi Vert cited ASAP Rocky, Pharrell Williams (with whom they collaborated on "Neon Guts"), Kanye West, Simple Plan, Young Thug, Wiz Khalifa, Lil Wayne, and the Ying Yang Twins as influences.